The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 -

-Applying to pulse points before high-pressure events
+Applying to pulse points before high pressure events

 -

-Taking one intentional breath after application
+Using one deliberate breath post application

 -

-Pairing oud with journaling or meditation
+Combining oud with journaling or meditation candle.

 -

-Using the same scent consistently to build association
+Repeating the scent to form an association

 FAQ: Oud for Stress